Daniel-Fauland/gcp-test/cloud_functions/README.md

     Example code snippet:

     ```shell
-    gcloud pubsub topics create db-topic
+    gcloud pubsub topics create my-topic
     ```

-4. Now deploy the main function using http trigger.
+6. Now deploy the main function using http trigger.
 This function will later be triggered by cloud scheduler.
 This can also be deployed via gcloud command.

     General code snippet: